ddmin/Pokemon/README.md

 # Pokemon
-Pokemon database written in Python with help from [PokeAPI](https://pokeapi.co/).
+A Pokemon class in addition to a Pokemon database created with the help from [PokeAPI](https://pokeapi.co/).

 Example of Pokedex: